Inspired by the Harvard Business Review podcast: "Couples That Work"

 That wasn't exactly the encouraging response I was expecting, so I paused, and then I took his advice.
 A month later I landed a much better offer for a position that required the experience I'd acquired and would compensate me accordingly.

 My husband's surprising encouragement to walk away from the "lesser" offer really caught me off guard.
-I'd always appreciated that he supported me, but I'd never realized that he respected my capabilities.
+I'd always appreciated that he supported me, but I'd never realized how much he respected my capabilities.
 It was a huge confidence booster, and in hindsight, a defining moment that kept my career on track at a time when it could have easily been derailed.
 (It's also worth mentioning that by pushing me to take on more responsibility at work, demands on his time at home were certainly going to increase, so he didn't have much to gain by pushing me to strive for more.)
 Of course I ended up taking the better offer, and I never looked back.

 It turns out that this kind of "tough love" advice is a trait found within successful dual career couples according to an interesting Harvard Business Review podcast called "Couples That Work".
 Guest Jennifer Petriglieri calls this providing a "secure base" and points out that this kind of encouragement, when one spouse actually pushes the other to move further outside the relationship, is how we thrive, develop and grow.
 Interestingly, it's often the same kind of encouragement we give to our children to ensure they become capable adults.